 What Kind Of System You Get

 First, the best way to maximize the return on your solar system is to get a system optimized for your home.
-You’ll want a system big enough to meet your year-round energy needs, but not so big that you produce far more energy than you use—even with NEM (which changed in July 2017, but is still in effect in CA), this doesn’t make financial sense.
+Although you’ll want an attractive looking system, you’ll also want a system big enough to meet your year-round energy needs, but not so big that you produce far more energy than you use—even with NEM (which changed in July 2017, but is still in effect in CA), this doesn’t make financial sense.

 With an efficient system designed specifically for your power requirements, you’ll see your ROI in the least amount of time possible.
 If architectural requirements such as roof shape mean you need to use higher-efficiency panels, or you want the subtler, more aesthetically pleasing look of solar shingles, this process will probably take a bit longer.

 If you pay upfront for your solar system, all savings compared with your prior spending on electricity from the utility start accruing immediately, and it will pay for itself more quickly than if you finance the purchase.
 Those who lease their systems, while enjoying the benefit of clean energy from the sun, have different ROI considerations than those who own or will own their systems.